Teaching

 Alternatively look at the programme of courses at:

-What’s on offer to Groups
+What’s on offer for Calligraphy Groups.

 • Flourishing Italic; suitable for those comfortable with formal Italic and ready to expand and develop confident flourishes; step by step techniques to gain confidence.